 Scotland is a land full of myth and legends.
 From Elven, king of the fairies, who has the power to give your face eternal youth (if you are brave enough) to Rob Roy Macgregor who refused to change his last name even when it was illegal, turning him into one of the most well-known out laws in history.
 With all the fun legends that surround Scotland it is hard to tell fact from fiction.
 But I know of one indisputable fact.
 The evergreen highlands, and their numerous Loch’s are breathtaking!
+Without a doubt Scotland is one of the most

 My brother and I were lucky enough to visit Scotland for a couple weeks.
 For our trip to the highlands we went on a Haggis Adventure Tour.
 Which was a great chocie, and one the best ways to see the Highlands.
 Our tour guide Kyle (big shout out to him) kept asking us if we were feeling the DSL (Deep Scottish love).
-I think we were feeling it the moment we arrived in Edinburgh.
+I think we were feeling it the moment we arrived for out first weekend in Edinburgh.
 I quickly feel in love with the city and with the highlands above it.
 My only regret in Scotland is that I barley got to scratch the surface of the lowlands, which makes going to back for another visit a high priority.
 It is in Scotland that I started to play around with the decision of being a full time traveler, and so Scotland holds a special place in heart.

 Do you think you would feel the DSL?
 Look at these pictures and tell me!